732911129/samples/PROGRESS.md

   This file tracks design, implementation, test and bugs discussion for feature-request-sample.

+## Progress Update

+  - A lot more completed.
+  - Viewes and templating are sketched in rough versions.
+  - Tested on Windows and Mac, works in Chrome.
+  - Edge has issue with resizing, and sizing of stand alone feature.

 ## Todo from Monday

   - Finish for this week.